dataaxiom/ghcr-cleanup-action/README.md

 ### Tag Wildcard

-The tags and not-delete-tags options can use a wildcard syntax, using the ?, \* and \*\* characters.
+The tags and exclude-tags options can use a wildcard syntax, using the ?, \* and \*\* characters.
 (Utilizes the wildcard-match library)

 ```yaml